Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

 Table \ref{tab-power-FWER} shows the power comparison for various values of $\theta$.
 The power of Bonferroni-Holm is smaller than the power of the OMT policy for $\Pi_{\theta,3}$ by more than 20\%.
 However, the average power of the OMT policy for $\Pi_{\theta,any}$ can be lower than that of Bonferroni-Holm.
 Of course, the minimal power of the OMT policy for $\Pi_{\theta,any}$ is much higher than that of Bonferroni-Holm.

-Insight into the reasons for the power gaps is obtained by examining the rejection regions of the different procedures (Figure \ref{fig3FWER} \comment{in \S~\ref{supp:subsec-3FWER} of the supplementary material}).
+Insight into the reasons for the power gaps is obtained by examining the rejection regions of the different procedures (Figure \ref{fig3FWER}).
 The boundaries between one, two, or three rejections are necessarily parallel to the axes for Bonferroni-Holm but not parallel to the axes for the OMT rejection policies.
-Therefore, OMT policies are not monotone policies (Def. \ref{def-monotone}), and the non-monotonicity is manifest in the negative slopes.
+Therefore, OMT policies are not monotone policies (Def. \ref{def-monotone}), and the non-monotonicity is manifest in the sloping boundaries.
 For OMT policies, rejections of hypotheses with $p$-values greater than the nominal level are possible.
 This is due to the structure of the optimization problem: the likelihood for three false nulls is small if $u_3$ is close to one, and therefore to maximize the objective it is preferred to reject some of the $p$-values near the diagonal rather than include rejection regions where $u_3$ is close to one (unless $u_1$ is very small), while maintaining strong FWER control.

 The OMT policy for $\Pi_{\theta,any}$ rejects only the minimal $p$-value, since there is no gain in the objective function for rejecting more than one hypothesis.
 Interestingly, for a large range of $\theta$s the only tight constraint for the OMT policy is the global null constraint.
 The optimal global test statistic is $\sum_{i=1}^K\Phi^{-1}(u_i)/\sqrt{K}$.
 Therefore, the level $\alpha$ OMT policy for $K$ false nulls when the only tight constraint is the global null constraint is to reject the hypothesis with minimal $p$-value if $\sum_{i=1}^K\Phi^{-1}(u_i)/\sqrt{K}<z_{\alpha}$, where $z_{\alpha}$ is the $\alpha$th quantile of the standard normal distribution.
-For $K=3$, this is the OMT policy for $\theta>-0.75$ or $\theta<-1.6$, but the OMT rejection region is smaller for $\theta\in (-1.6, -0.75)$ since both the global null constraint and the constraint of FWER control when there is one false null are tight (rows 5-6 in Figure \ref{fig3FWER} \comment{in \S~\ref{supp:subsec-3FWER} of the supplementary material}).
+For $K=3$, this is the OMT policy for $\theta>-0.75$ or $\theta<-1.6$, but the OMT rejection region is smaller for $\theta\in (-1.6, -0.75)$ since both the global null constraint and the constraint of FWER control when there is one false null are tight (rows 5-6 in Figure \ref{fig3FWER} ).

 Interestingly, for $K=2$ the OMT policy for $\Pi_{\theta,any}$ is to the reject the hypothesis with minimal $p$-value if $\sum_{i=1}^2\Phi^{-1}(u_i)/\sqrt{2}<z_{\alpha}$ for any $\theta<0$.
 This was also noted in \cite{Rosenblum14b} in a similar setting for two hypotheses.
 However, for $K=3$, such a policy is no longer valid for all $\theta<0$, since the FWER when there is one false null will be inflated for $\theta\in (-1.6,-0.75)$.